Sakrac/x65/README.md

 ```

 There is currently object file support (use -obj <filename> argument to generate), the recommended file extension for object files is .x65.
 In order to access symbols from object file code use XDEF <labelname> prior to declaring a label within the object.

+To inspect the contents of x65 objects files there is a 'dump_x65' tool included in this archive.

 <a name="load">**LOAD**